pikepdf/pikepdf/docs/references/arch.rst

 process boundaries (as would be required to use pikepdf in :mod:`multiprocessing`).
 If this were implemented, it would not be much more efficient than saving a full PDF and sending it to another process.
+Parallelizing work (for example, by dividing work by PDF pages) can still be achieved by having each worker process open the same file.

 File handles
 ------------